JakePartusch/milo/content/posts/2018-05-31-mama-s-little-helper.md

 ![](/images/img_1521_01.jpg)

 Couldn't have made it through the school day without photos like these!
-Oh how I missed that sweet face!
+Oh how I missed that sweet face and chunky thighs!